bushlab-ucl/DirectNeuralBiasing/src/pythonlib/README.md

         if result.wavelet is not None:
             phase = result.wavelet.phase  # (n_ch, n_freqs, n_samples)
             # ... your processing here ...

+        # Access historical data from the ring buffer if needed:
+        if result.ring_buffer is not None:
+            history = result.ring_buffer.read(1000)  # last 1000 samples
         return result
 ```